-A significant shift in African Studies was the move away from the traditional Western-centric knowledge production approach.
-Historically, knowledge about Africa was primarily produced by Western scholars who brought with them inherent misunderstood biases and often or misrepresented African societies (Mudimbe, 1988).
+A significant shift in African Studies was the move away from the traditional knowledge Western-centric production approach.
+Historically, knowledge about Africa was primarily produced by Western scholars who brought with them inherent biases and often misunderstood or misrepresented African societies (Mudimbe, 1988).
 The postcolonial period marked a renaissance in African knowledge production.
 African scholars and intellectuals, equipped with a deeper understanding of their cultures and histories, began to challenge, deconstruct, and redefine the narratives about their continent.